ata-bruna/dat550/README.md

 ## How to navigate the repository
-- The raw data can be found in the `data` folder.
+- The raw data can be found in the [`data`](https://github.com/ata-bruna/dat550/tree/main/data) folder.
-- All data cleaning steps are presented in the notebook stored in the `data_preprocessing` folder
+- All data cleaning steps are presented in the notebook stored in the [`data_preprocessing`](https://github.com/ata-bruna/dat550/tree/main/data_preprocessing) folder
-- The baseline model is stored in the `baseline` folder
+- The baseline model is stored in the [`baseline`](https://github.com/ata-bruna/dat550/tree/main/baseline) folder
-- Word embedding in the `word embedding` folder
+- Word embedding in the [`word embeddings`](https://github.com/ata-bruna/dat550/tree/main/word%20embeddings) folder
 - Transformers are stored in the `transformers` folder

 The models import the data stored in data_preprocessing folder.